-Autism: Please see our downloadable guide which has photos of spaces outside and inside the museum along with useful information.
+Autism: We have a visual story with photos of spaces outside and inside the museum, along with sensory information which may be useful when planning your visit.
 If you require a quiet space or any additional help at any point during your visit, just let a member of the team know and they will be happy to assist you.

 Building access: Access to most of the museum is step free and on the ground floor.
 Access to the police station is over a cobbled yard.
 To get to the first floor Court Room there are 22 stone steps.
 Alternatively there is a customer lift, however this cannot be used in the event of a fire.